 summary of key points: Web writing requires a straight “inverted pyramid” style – the first paragraph needs to provide key information or highlights so that readers can quickly get the main idea of the article, and to decide whether he or she wants to read on.

-sections with subhead: When reading online, people don’t “read,” – they quickly scan an article; one way to help with the “scanning” is to break article into several logical sections.
-Each section should have an informational subhead, and the subheads as a group can tell people what the article talks about.
+sections with subhead: When reading online, people don’t “read,” – they quickly scan an article; one way to help with the “scanning” is to break an article into several logical sections.
+Each section should have an informational subhead, and the several subheads as a group can tell people what the article talks about.